syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ## Customizing Lanes appearance

-* To Set the size for a lane, use [width](/api/js/ejdiagram#members:nodes-lanes-width "width") and [height](/api/js/ejdiagram#members:nodes-lanes-height "height") properties.

 * To set a background color for an lane, use [fillColor](/api/js/ejdiagram#members:nodes-lanes-fillcolor "fillColor") property.

-* To set an orientation as vertical/horizontal of lane, use [orientation](/api/js/ejdiagram#members:nodes-lanes-orientation "orientation") property.

 * The lanes [cssClass](/api/js/ejdiagram#members:nodes-lanes-cssclass "cssClass") property is used to customize the style of lanes using user defined CSS class.